RoboJackets/robocup-software/doc/training2017/ptsd.md

 print("a is greater than 9" if a > 9 else "a is less than 9")
 ```

+    RoboCup is great!
+    RoboCup is the best!
+    a is greater than 2!
+    a is > 2 and < 10
+    a is greater than 3
+    a is less than 9

 ## Loops and range()